waitzShigoto/kc_blog/content/en/2024-05-13-jekyll-github-pages-deploy-toturial.markdown

 ---
 layout: post
+title: >-
-title: "【Deployment Guide】Migrating Github Pages to Jekyll 4.x and Above - Applicable May 2024"
+  【Deployment Guide】Migrating Github Pages to Jekyll 4.x and Above - Applicable May 2024
-date: 2024-05-13 14:21:13 +0800
+date: '2024-05-13 14:21:13 +0800'
 image: cover/jekyll_github_deploy.png
-tags: [Jekyll,html,githubpages]
+tags:
+  - GitHub-Pages
+  - HTML
+  - Jekyll
 permalink: /jeykll_deploy_4_x
-categories: Jekyll部署
+categories: ToolsAndDeploy
+excerpt: >-
-excerpt: "This article provides a detailed guide to help you migrate your Github Pages website to Jekyll 4.x and above.
-It covers each step of the configuration process to ensure you can upgrade smoothly and enjoy the powerful features of the latest Jekyll version."
+  This article provides a detailed guide to help you migrate your Github Pages website to Jekyll 4.x and above.
+It covers each step of the configuration process to ensure you can upgrade smoothly and enjoy the powerful features of the latest Jekyll version.
 ---

 ## Introduction